mever-team/FairBench/CONTRIBUTING.md

 ## Create new performance metrics

-Create new metrics under the `fairbench.metrics` module.
+Create new metrics under the `fairbench.blocks.metrics` module.
 If metrics can be computed independently for fork branches, e.g., independently for each gender, add the `@parallel` decorator.